-It’s been a scary couple of days in Los Angeles with multiple fires breaking out in Ventura and now in Los Angeles County near The Getty and the Skirball Cultural Center.
-Some schools in Los Angeles and Santa Monica are closed along with some freeways.
+It’s been a scary time in Los Angeles with the Woolsey fire breaking out in Ventura and Los Angeles counties and a fire breaking out in Griffith Park.
+Mandatory evacuations are in place in parts of Ventura County and in Malibu and some area freeways are closed.
 LA residents need to be ready to evacuate in case of emergency.

-So how do you get Ready, Set, Go!
+So how do you prepare to go?
 If you are in a mandatory evacuation area, get out immediately.
 If you are in an area that may need to evacuate, consider leaving early.

-If you have time, here are a few tips to prepare:
+If you have time, here are a few tips to prepare to evacuate: